League Rules

 Higher-Rated Player Replacements for the Playoffs:

-For players rated 6.5 or greater, you may (but do not need to) use the injury/long-term replacement rule but this applies only to players who will miss 3 consecutive playoff games ("if necessary" games may be part of the 3 games).
+For players rated 6.5 or greater, you may (but do not need to) use the injury/long-term replacement rule but this applies only to players who will miss 3 consecutive round robin games or an entire series (semi finals, or finals).
+There is no overlap allowed from one series to the next unless it is for the complete series.

 When not replaced (eg: just missing one game or not replaced by coaches’ choice), players rated 6.5 or higher must be part of the “Spare Rules For The Playoffs” calculations.